Draw the Future: calling for comics of robots, sarcasm, math, and information security!

 Our lawyers said that you should probably check out the legal fine print.**

 So what will happen?

-- A shortlist of the 10 best works will be posted on the website.
-The creators of such awesomeness will get free tickets to attend PHDays 8, which will be held on May 15–16, 2018.
+- The creators of 10 best works will get free tickets to attend PHDays 8, which will be held on May 15-16, 2018.

 - Three winners will be announced at our ceremony on May 16.
 The prizes are going to be fabulous—we'll make it worth your while, let’s put it that way.